ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How I Created My Own Command-Line Tool to Test, Monitor, and Automate APIs - <a href="https://medium.com/codrift/how-i-created-my-own-command-line-tool-to-test-monitor-and-automate-apis-201d93a5a6e5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Node.js Profiling Moves That Find the Real Hot Path - <a href="https://medium.com/@sparknp1/12-node-js-profiling-moves-that-find-the-real-hot-path-6c4bb70e986c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mariyam Mahmood`**
+✍️ **posted by `Syntal`**

-<blockquote>Building an API Management CLI in Node.js
+<blockquote>A practical playbook to pinpoint CPU, memory, and event-loop bottlenecks — fast — without guesswork.
-Continue reading on Codrift »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-How To Rate Limit, Validate Requests, and Cache in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/how-to-rate-limit-validate-requests-and-cache-in-node-js-2025-edition-603f5a03c85c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production Server from Scratch: The Ultimate Guide - <a href="https://medium.com/@arhamrumi/building-a-production-server-from-scratch-the-ultimate-guide-637a77d9dc2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `ARHAM RUMI`**

-<blockquote>In this article, I will explain how to implement rate limiting and request validation in a Node.js application using Express.js in 2025…
+<blockquote>Deploy like a pro — set up, secure, and scale your own production-ready VPS with zero DevOps experience.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Scheduling chrone job’s for production application’s using Node JS - <a href="https://medium.com/@marco.bertelli/scheduling-chrone-jobs-for-production-application-s-using-node-js-4c2d4acdc658?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js vs Python: 8 Trade-offs I Learned the Hard Way - <a href="https://medium.com/@Modexa/node-js-vs-python-8-trade-offs-i-learned-the-hard-way-80e800b755a2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Marco Bertelli`**
+✍️ **posted by `Modexa`**

-<blockquote>Why we forked Agenda and why you should care
+<blockquote>A Python backend engineer’s frank take on when Node.js flies — and when it fights you.Node.js
 Continue reading on Medium »</blockquote>

-<h3>4.
-Stop Trusting Your JWT Tokens — Start Testing Them  - <a href="https://medium.com/@arif.rahman.rhm/stop-trusting-your-jwt-tokens-start-testing-them-4050a3bca54c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arif Rahman`**

-<blockquote>How TDD exposes the lies your tokens tell (and hardens your Node.js API for production)
-Continue reading on Medium »</blockquote>

-<h3>5.
-7 Underrated NPM Packages Every Professional Node.js Developer Uses (But Beginners Often Miss) - <a href="https://medium.com/@tailorsai123/7-underrated-npm-packages-every-professional-node-js-developer-uses-but-beginners-often-miss-ade9ff4378b1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sky Dev`**

-<blockquote>The JavaScript ecosystem is massive — and nowhere is that more true than with Node.js.
- Every developer knows the basics: Express, Axios… Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How To Rate Limit, Validate Requests, and Cache in Node.js (2025 edition) - <a href="https://medium.com/@colizu2020/how-to-rate-limit-validate-requests-and-cache-in-node-js-2025-edition-603f5a03c85c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Como Reduzir 80% dos Custos de Cloud com Rust e GraphQL - <a href="https://medium.com/@augusto.cleiton/como-reduzir-80-dos-custos-de-cloud-com-rust-e-graphql-b3f550c8028f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Colin Zhou`**
+✍️ **posted by `Cleiton Augusto Correa Bezerra`**

-<blockquote>In this article, I will explain how to implement rate limiting and request validation in a Node.js application using Express.js in 2025…
+<blockquote>A solução definitiva para o problema N+1 que está custando caro para sua empresa. tags: [rust, graphql, performance, webdev, programming]
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Wasn’t Born a Developer — I Became One the Hard Way - <a href="https://medium.com/better-code-and-life/i-wasnt-born-a-developer-i-became-one-the-hard-way-2d172248c2db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate OpenAI Alternative is Exploding, and It Runs on Your Laptop. - <a href="https://medium.com/@bytefer/the-ultimate-openai-alternative-is-exploding-and-it-runs-on-your-laptop-12736edb920b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roberto Hernandez`**
+✍️ **posted by `Bytefer`**

-<blockquote>And if you’re still waiting for “motivation,” you’re already losing time
+<blockquote>No GPU required.
+How to Replace the OpenAI API with a Free, Local-First Solution.
-Continue reading on Better Code & Life »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Why Every Modern Developer Eventually Comes Back to It - <a href="https://medium.com/codrift/why-every-modern-developer-eventually-comes-back-to-it-dd0ed538d024?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Decoding the Digital Conversation: A Developer’s Guide to HTTP Status Codes ‍ - <a href="https://medium.com/@rp99452/decoding-the-digital-conversation-a-developers-guide-to-http-status-codes-93bb03be9e36?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**
+✍️ **posted by `raw-hitt`**

-<blockquote>Beyond frameworks and trends, Python remains the one language that quietly holds the digital world together
+<blockquote>Ever wondered how your browser and a web server “talk” to each other?
+They use a secret language, a set of three-digit numbers called HTTP…
-Continue reading on Codrift »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Why Python Still Rules the Modern Tech Stack in 2025 - <a href="https://medium.com/codrift/why-python-still-rules-the-modern-tech-stack-in-2025-0f945dbb243c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When to Use Framer (And When You Should Still Use Webflow) - <a href="https://medium.com/@hamzarahmoun/when-to-use-framer-and-when-you-should-still-use-webflow-f4f321657f9c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Babar saad`**

-<blockquote>From AI labs to finance desks, Python remains the silent power engine behind every major innovation
-Continue reading on Codrift »</blockquote>

-<h3>5.
-Strong Passwords vs. Passphrases: What Works Best in 2025 - <a href="https://medium.com/@envorasec/strong-passwords-vs-passphrases-what-works-best-in-2025-6deb11f21cd1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ENVORASEC`**
+✍️ **posted by `HAMZA RAHMOUN`**

-<blockquote>Welcome to Day 4 of Cybersecurity Awareness Month!
+<blockquote>Alright…
+ Let’s settle this once and for all.
 Continue reading on Medium »</blockquote>

 <br/>